ffund/ml-notebooks/notebooks/1-explore-hw.md

 df_subset = df[(df['country_region'].eq("United States")) & (df['sub_region_1'].eq("New York")) & (df['sub_region_2'].eq("Kings County"))]
 ```

-In the following cell(s), fill in the code to create a data frame `df_subset` with data from a single location.
-You can go down to the `sub_region_1` level or the `sub_region_2` level - depending on the location you chose, the finer level of granularity may not be available.
+In the following cell(s), fill in the code to create a data frame `df_subset` with data from a single U.S. state.

 :::